oroszgy/awesome-hungarian-nlp/README.md

 ### Large Language models

+#### General Multilingual Large Language models

+- [Google Gemma 3](https://huggingface.co/blog/gemma3) is a multilingual LLM that also speaks Hungarian
+- [EuroLLM](https://huggingface.co/utter-project/models) is a multilingual LLM that also speaks Hungarian

+#### Large Language models specifically developed for Hungarian language use-cases

 - [PULI-GPTrio](https://huggingface.co/NYTK/PULI-GPTrio) is a Hungarian-English-Chinese trilingual GPT-NeoX model
 - [PULI-GPT-3SX](https://huggingface.co/NYTK/PULI-GPT-3SX) is a Hungarian GPT-NeoX model
 - [SambaLingo-Hungarian-Base](https://huggingface.co/sambanovasystems/SambaLingo-Hungarian-Base)  is a pretrained Bi-lingual Hungarian and English model that adapts Llama-2-7b to Hungarian by training on 59 billion tokens from the Hungarian split of the Cultura-X dataset
 - [SambaLingo-Hungarian-Chat](https://huggingface.co/sambanovasystems/SambaLingo-Hungarian-Chat) is a human aligned chat model trained in Hungarian and English
 - [PULI-GPT-2](https://huggingface.co/NYTK/PULI-GPT-2) is a Hungarian GPT-2 model
 - [PULI-GPT-3SX](https://huggingface.co/NYTK/PULI-GPT-3SX) is a Hungarian GPT-NeoX model (6.7 billion parameter)
-- [Google Gemma 3](https://huggingface.co/blog/gemma3) is a multilingual LLM that also speaks Hungarian
-- [OpenEuroLLM-Hungarian](https://ollama.com/jobautomation/OpenEuroLLM-Hungarian) is a fine-tuned version of Gemma3 optimized for Hungarian language responses.
+- [OpenEuroLLM-Hungarian](https://ollama.com/jobautomation/OpenEuroLLM-Hungarian) is a fine-tuned version of Gemma 3 optimized for Hungarian language responses.
-- [EuroLLM](https://huggingface.co/utter-project/models) is a multilingual LLM that also speaks Hungarian

 ### LLM Benchmarks